-- (C) Description and incidence of posture and gait abnormalities. - (D) Description and incidence of any unusual or abnormal behaviors, excessive or repetitive actions (stereotypies), emaciation, dehydration, hypotonia or hypertonia, altered fur appearance, red or crusty deposits around the eyes, nose, or mouth, and any other observations that may facilitate interpretation of the data. - (iv) Signs of toxicity should be recorded as they are observed, including the time of onset, degree, and duration. - (v) Animals should be weighed at least weekly and on the day of delivery and postnatal days 11 and 21 (weaning) and such weights should be recorded. - (vi) The day of delivery of litters should be recorded and considered as postnatal day 0. - (7) Study conduct-(i) Observation of offspring.
-(A) All offspring should be examined cage-side at least daily for gross signs of mortality or morbidity. - (B) A total of 10 male offspring and 10 female offspring per dose group should be examined outside the cage for signs of toxicity on days 4, 11, 21, 35, 45, and 60.
+(C) Description and incidence of posture and gait abnormalities.

+(D) Description and incidence of any unusual or abnormal behaviors, excessive or repetitive actions (stereotypies), emaciation, dehydration, hypotonia or hypertonia, altered fur appearance, red or crusty deposits around the eyes, nose, or mouth, and any other observations that may facilitate interpretation of the data.

+(iii) Signs of toxicity should be recorded as they are observed, including the time of onset, degree, and duration.

+(iv) Animals should be weighed at least weekly and on the day of delivery and postnatal-day-11 and -21 (weaning) and such weights should be recorded.

+(v) The day of delivery of litters should be recorded and considered as postnatal-day-0.

+(7) Study conduct-(i) Observation of offspring.
+(A) All offspring should be examined cage-side at least daily for gross signs of mortality or morbidity.

+(B) All offspring should be examined outside the cage for gross signs of toxicity whenever they are weighed or removed from their cages for behavioral testing.
 The offspring should be observed by trained technicians, who are unaware of the treatment being used, using standardized procedures to maximize interobserver reliability.
 Where possible, it is advisable that the same observer be used to evaluate the animals in a given study.
 If this is not possible, some demonstration of interobserver reliability is required.
-At a minimum, the end points outlined in paragraph (d)(6)(iii) of this guideline should be monitored as appropriate for the developmental stage being observed. - (C) Any gross signs of toxicity in the offspring should be recorded as they are observed, including the time of onset, degree, and duration. - (ii) Developmental landmarks.
-Live pups should be counted and each pup within a litter should be weighed individually at birth or soon thereafter, and on postnatal days 4, 11, 17, and 21 and at least once every 2 weeks thereafter.
+At a minimum, the end points outlined in paragraph (d)(6)(ii) of this guideline should be monitored as appropriate for the developmental stage being observed.

+(C) Any gross signs of toxicity in the offspring should be recorded as they are observed, including the time of onset, degree, and duration.

+(ii) Developmental landmarks.
+Live pups should be counted and each pup within a litter should be weighed individually at birth or soon thereafter, and on postnatal-day-4, -11, -17, and -21 and at least once every 2 weeks thereafter.
 The age of vaginal opening and preputial separation should be determined.
-General procedures for these determinations may be found in paragraphs (f)(1) and (f)(11) of this guideline. - (iii) Motor activity.
-Motor activity should be monitored specifically on postnatal days 13, 17 21, and 60 (±2 days).
+General procedures for these determinations may be found in paragraphs (f)(1) and (f)(11) of this guideline.

+(iii) Motor activity.
+Motor activity should be monitored specifically on postnatal-day-13, -17, -21, and -60 (± 2 days).
 Motor activity must be monitored by an automated activity recording apparatus.
-The device must be capable of detecting both increases and decreases in activity, (i.e., baseline activity as measured by the device must not be so low as to preclude detection of decreases nor so high as to preclude detection of increases in activity).
+The device must be capable of detecting both increases and decreases in activity, (i.e., baseline activity as measured by the device must be capable of detecting both increases and decreases nor so high as to preclude detection of increases in activity).
 Each device should be tested by standard procedures to ensure, to the extent possible, reliability of operation across devices and across days for any one device.
 In addition, treatment groups must be balanced across devices.
 Each animal should be tested individually.
 The test session should be long enough for motor activity to approach asymptotic levels by the last 20 percent of the session for nontreated control animals.
 All sessions should have the same duration.
 Treatment groups should be counter-balanced across test times.
 Activity counts should be collected in equal time periods of no greater than 10 minutes duration.
 Efforts should be made to ensure that variations in the test conditions are minimal and are not systematically related to treatment.
 Among the variables that can affect motor activity are sound level, size and shape of the test cage, temperature, relative humidity, light conditions, odors, use of home cage or novel test cage, and environmental distractions.
 Additional information on the conduct of a motor activity study may be obtained in OPPTS 870.6200.